Robinterra/yama/README.md

 ## What is the Language Yama ?

-It is a object oriented programming Language, which is direct translate in Assembly.
+It is a Object-oriented Language for Microcontroller like ARM Cortex-M and AVR.
+Currently only support AVR Assembler (avrasm and avr-gcc).
+But i want support ARM Cortex in the next 15 days.

 ### Why this new Language, Why dont use C#, Java or C?